OliviaZhi/Reinforce4ZP/README.md

 # Actor-Critic Network in Zero Pronoun Resolution
 Actor-Critic Network is one of the popular method in Reinforcement Learning.
 I employed the network for solving a NLP problem.
-The task here is trying to predict the omissible pronouns (i.e. zero-pronoun) in sentences, which will help machine keep track of the semantic meaning during dialogue.
+The task here is trying to predict the omissible pronouns (i.e. zero-pronoun) in sentences, which will help machine keep track of the semantic meaning during conversation.
 This will improve the artificial conversational entities like Siri and other intelligent personal assistants.

 ## The original paper can be found at https://arxiv.org/abs/1806.03711.